dhanar98/dhanar98/cm8unc3xi000608jv26bad0h7.md

 ### Migration File Structure Changes

-Updating an Existing Migration files the moved files from version 5.1 need to be upgraded as using anonymous class . this will avoid naming collision
+Updating an Existing Migration files the moved files from version 5.1 need to be upgraded as using anonymous class.
+This will avoid a naming collision

 ```php
 return new class extends Migration {